V. Discipline: Interventions & Consequences

-If a student is an elementary student when s/he violates this policy for the first or second time, the principal will suspend the student for no more than three (3) days.
+If a student is an elementary student when s/he violates this policy for the first or second time, the principal will suspend the student either in-school or out-of-school for no more than three (3) consecutive days for one offense without permission from the area superintendent including reassignments and expulsions.
 If the student’s parent agrees that s/he will complete an approved drug or alcohol educational program, the student’s suspension may be reduced.
 The program specialist must provide proof that the student successfully completed the educational program within the allocated period of time.

 B. Middle School and High School Students

 If a student is in middle or high school when s/he violates this policy s/he will be suspended out-of-school for no more than three (3) consecutive days for one offense and reassigned to an alternative program, for one (1) or two (2) semesters, unless the student meets the following criteria:

 - It is the student’s first alcohol or drug offense while enrolled as a Pinellas County Schools’ student, and

 - The student was not selling or intending to sell illegal substances, and